 Journalism at the University of Gloucestershire is all about learning by doing.
 From creating exciting content for social media to broadcasting live from our industry-standard news rooms, you won’t just learn all the skills needed to become a multimedia journalist – you’ll be putting them into practice too.
 It’s a hands-on experience, and an experience our students tell us they enjoy.

-Our journalism courses are in the top 10 for course satisfaction and teaching satisfaction, according to the Guardian University Guide 2020.
-On top of this, it’s one of only a handful of courses to be accredited by the National Council for the Training of Journalists and the Broadcast Journalism Training Council.
+This journalism course is one of only a handful of courses to be accredited by the National Council for the Training of Journalists and the Broadcast Journalism Training Council.
 These are nationally-recognised industry kite marks which give our graduates a real competitive edge.

 You’ll learn practical skills, such as news and feature writing, shooting videos and recording audio.
 You’ll put these into practice on multimedia news days and news weeks.